jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "What about this one?"

-Maya holds up a dress in a deep emerald green, floor-length, with a slit up one side that seems structurally ambitious.
+Maya holds up a dress in deep emerald green, floor-length, with a slit up one side that seems structurally ambitious.

 "That's basically held together by hope and strategic tape," I say.